christophgietl/pisco/README.md

 # Pisco

-Pisco is a keyboard only controller for Sonos speakers.
+Pisco is a keyboard-only controller for Sonos speakers.
-While Pisco's graphical interface displays the album art of the currently running track, you can control playback with your keyboard.
+While Pisco's graphical interface displays the album art of the track currently playing, you can control playback using your keyboard.

 <p>
    <img